fairyhunter13/product-update-service-simulator/README.md

 docker run --rm -p 8080:8080 product-update-service-simulator:dev
 ```

-## Troubleshooting
+## Troubleshooting Strategies

-- Backlog growing
+- Data consistency problems
+  - Verify `last_sequence` monotonicity per product; older events should be ignored by design.
-  - Check logs for `queue backlog exceeds high watermark`
+  - Check worker logs for out-of-order processing; sequence gating prevents regressions.
-  - Increase workers via env (`WORKER_MAX`) or scale parameters
-- Events accepted but products not updating
+  - Confirm single-writer semantics for each product in persistence (upsert with sequence predicate).

+- Products aren't updating despite events being received
+  - Confirm POST acks include a `sequence` and `status=accepted`.
+  - Inspect `/debug/metrics` for `backlog_size`, `queue_depth`, and `worker_count` to ensure processing is active.
-  - Inspect logs for sequences and worker activity
+  - Search logs for worker panics or validation errors; ensure `Content-Type: application/json`.
-  - Verify `product_id` values and field ranges
-- 400 on POST
-  - Ensure payload has no unknown fields; enforce `application/json`
-- 503 on POST
-  - Service is shutting down; retry after it restarts
+  - Check that `product_id` in events matches the queried `GET /products/{id}`.
+  - Ensure sequence gating is not discarding equal/older events (expected behavior); send a newer sequence.
+  - If shutting down, POST will return 503; wait for drain to complete.

 ## License